-Our Data Protection Policy sets out the rights of data subjects and the obligations of an employer in its capacity as a data controller under the GDPR, setting out a number of organisational and procedural measures to help ensure compliance.
+Our Data Protection Policy sets out the rights of data subjects and the obligations of an employer in its capacity as a data controller under the UK's data protection legislation (including the UK GDPR and Data Protection Act 2018), setting out a number of organisational and procedural measures to help ensure compliance.

-The provisions of this policy are highly detailed, aiming to reproduce key parts of the GDPR in order to assist in the GDPR learning process throughout your business.
-Nevertheless, please note that training remains essential and that all personnel handling personal data within your business should be fully aware of the GDPR and its principles, as well as the procedures in place within your business.
+The provisions of this policy are very detailed, reproducing key elements of the UK GDPR, designed to assist in the data protection compliance and learning process within your business, particularly with regard to HR.
+It is still important to note, however, that training remains essential and that all personnel handling personal data within your business should be fully aware of the data protection legislation and its principles, as well as the procedures in place within your business.

-The language used in this Employee Data Protection Policy limits its context and applicability to personal data relating to employees.
-For a more general data protection policy (for customer data, for example), please refer to our GDPR Data Protection Policy, available in the Business document folder.
+The language used in this Employee Data Policy limits its context and applicability to personal data relating to employees.
+For a more general data protection policy (for customer data, for example), please refer to our standard Data Protection Policy, available in the Business document folder.

-This document is designed for business use only, and certain provisions of the GDPR relating to public authorities and other official bodies have not been fully incorporated.
-Please also note that this is a “living document” and will be reviewed as more best practice and official guidance on the GDPR becomes established.
+This document is designed for business use only, and certain provisions of the UK GDPR relating to public authorities and other official bodies have not been fully incorporated.

 Optional phrases / clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused options should be removed from the document.